• Facebook

 City News, City Press Releases

-To register, visit bit.ly/3QN08E9.
-You can also click on the CivicRec link in the Connect Kingsport app or go to www.kingsporttn.gov and click on the “CivicRec” link, then search for “archery” in the search bar.
+To register, please visit https://bit.ly/405spJL.
+You can also register by clicking on the CivicRec link in the Connect Kingsport app or go to www.kingsporttn.gov and click on “CivicRec,” then search for “fairy tingo” in the search bar.

-For information about other classes, programs and activities offered by the Kingsport Parks and Recreation Department, visit www.kingsportparksandrecreation.org.
+For information about other programs, activities and classes offered by the Kingsport Parks and Recreation Department, visit www.kingsportparksandrecreation.org or call 423-229-9460.

 City News, City Press Releases